The financial implications of getting a divorce after Christmas

 How does getting a divorce impact mortgages?

 One of the most immediate concerns for divorcing couples is housing.
-If a couple has bought a property together and are in the process of paying off a mortgage, there is the additional stress of continuing to make mortgage payments so as not to affect your credit score, even if one party chooses to move out.
+If a couple has bought a property together and is in the process of paying off a mortgage, there is the additional stress of continuing to make mortgage payments so as not to affect your credit score, even if one party chooses to move out.

-Whether both parties come to a financial settlement, or are forced by a court to reach a settlement, there are some financial considerations to be made aware of.
+Whether both parties come to a financial settlement or are forced by a court to reach a settlement, there are some financial considerations to be made aware of.

 It’s important to speak to your lender as quickly as you can.
-Many lenders can be sympathetic to couples undergoing a divorce and this can quickly relieve a lot of financial stress.
+Many lenders can be sympathetic to couples undergoing a divorce, and this can quickly relieve a lot of financial stress.

 Regardless of the situation you find yourselves in, it remains important to seek speedy financial advice so you can adjust your finances to the new situation as quickly as possible.